recfab/repo42/acloud.guru/kubernetes-fundamentals/README.md

 ## Understanding Namespaces

 - a virtual cluster in the physical cluster
-- resoure names must be unique within the namespace
+- resource names must be unique within the namespace
 - by default, there are 3 namespaces
   - default
   - kube-system